TarikRH/GRS/README.md

 This project simulates a group-based recommendation system through the following components:

 - Data Preprocessing: Transformation of MovieLens data into User-Item and User-User graphs.
-- User Clustering: Formation of user clusters based on interaction patterns and social connections.
 - Spectral GCN Module: Graph-based propagation of user-item and user-user interactions using spectral methods.
 - Contrastive Learning Module: Reinforces intra-cluster cohesion and inter-cluster separation using contrastive loss.
 - Distillation Module: Compresses high-dimensional embeddings into compact representations while maintaining structural information.